omega8cc/boa/docs/SECURITY.md

 9. **PHP Error Protection**: PHP errors are not displayed in browsers.
 Debugging can be done using protected dev domain aliases.
 10. **Password Expiration Policy**: SSH, SFTP, and FTPS passwords expire every 90 days and must be updated, even if SSH keys are used.
 11. **Restricted Admin Access**: Admin account access (uid=1) is unavailable in Ægir to prevent potential misuse.
 Non-admin main account access provides sufficient privileges for safe management in the multi-Ægir environment.
+12. **Restricted System Binaries Access**: BOA modifies access permissions to all system binaries and commands that could be potentially used as attack vectors by web shells and other typical intrusion methods.
+This greatly limits the possible damage even for sites running old Drupal versions.

 ## Customizing PHP Function Restrictions